go to DLTK's Homepage

 Traditionally, roses are a part of Father's Day (nope, they aren't just for moms!).
 Red roses are worn on Father's Day to signify that one's father is living, while white roses mean one's father has died.

-Father's Day in Canada, the U.K. and the United States is celebrated on the third Sunday in June.
+Father's Day in Canada, the U.K. And the United States is celebrated on the third Sunday in June.
 In Australia, Father's Day is celebrated on the first Sunday in September.

 Many Catholics call St. Joseph's Day, on March 19th, Father's Day because Joseph was the father of Jesus.